Garden Tour

 Woodrow Wilson House

-Originally designed by Princeton landscape architect Holly Nelson in 2008, this garden was lovingly refreshed in 2023 with Holly’s expert guidance once again.
+The gardens were originally designed by Princeton landscape architect Holly Nelson in 2008, and lovingly refreshed in 2023 with Holly’s expert guidance once again.
 What began as a much-needed renovation has blossomed into a daily labor of love, sustained by a dedicated village of caretakers.
 Today, the garden is more vibrant than ever—each path, plant, and bloom a testament to community, collaboration, and joy.
 You’re invited to experience the beauty tended to with such pride.

 SPECIAL BONUS!